pauljs/pauljs.github.io/_posts/2015-10-3-How-do-I-Neural-Network-A-Kaggle-Explanation.md

   text_file = open(filename, "w")
   text_file.write("ImageId,Label\n")
   text_file.close()
+  # We split our test images into 5 sets
   splits = np.split(X_test, 5)
   i = 1
+  # For each split we get their predicted labels and append them to our save file
   for split in splits:
       output = test_output(split)
       for label in output: